ALERT

 Cite the P30 CCSG

-The authors wish to acknowledge the support of the Wake Forest Baptist Crystallography and Computational Biosciences Shared Resource, supported by the National Cancer Institute’s Cancer Center Support Grant award number P30CA012197.
+The authors wish to acknowledge the support of the Atrium Health Wake Forest Baptist Comprehensive Cancer Center Structural Biology and Drug Discovery Shared Resource, supported by the National Cancer Institute’s Cancer Center Support Grant award number P30CA012197.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 NIHMS Guidelines for Authors